Graph-theoretic insights on the constructability of complex entangled states: Graph representation of quantum optics experiments

+In \Cref{tab:graph-optical-mapping}, we list what different graph theoretic terms correspond to in the quantum photonic experiments.
+At a high level, every experiment graph (half-edge-coloured edge-weighted graph) corresponds to a quantum photonic experiment.
+For this quantum photonic experiment to give rise to a GHZ state, the experiment designer should carefully tune the edge weights and edge colours.
+If the edge weights (amplitude of photon pairs) and edge colours (mode numbers of the corresponding photon pairs) are tuned in such a way that it leads to a GHZ experiment graph $G$ (i.e., satisfies the conditions in \Cref{ghz_def}), then the corresponding quantum photonic experiment would lead to $n$-particle $d$-dimensional GHZ state ($|GHZ_{n,d}\rangle$), where $n=V(G)$ and $d=\mu(G)$.
+Note that by tuning weights differently so that they satisfy a different set of conditions (analogous to \Cref{ghz_def}), quantum states like NOON states, cluster states, W states and Dickes states can also be generated.

-In graph theoretic terms, \cref{main_thm} is equivalent to stating that $\mu(G)\leq \dfrac{|V(G)|}{\sqrt{2}}$.
-The reader may note that the number of particles and the dimension of a GHZ state corresponds to the number of vertices and dimensions in the valid experiment graph, respectively.
-For a detailed description of the quantum physical meaning of this setup, refer to \cite{krenn2019questions}.
+{The experiment corresponding to the experiment graph shown in \Cref{fig:main_example} produces the terms (vertex colourings) $|000000\rangle$ and $|111111\rangle$ with amplitude (weight) $1$.
+All the remaining terms (vertex colourings) have amplitude (weight) $0$.
+Therefore, the quantum state observed in the experiment (after normalizing the terms) is $|GHZ_{6,2}\rangle = \frac{1}{\sqrt{2}}\left(|000000\rangle + |111111\rangle \right)$ (a $6$ vertex GHZ experiment graph of dimension $2$).
+For a detailed description of the quantum physical meaning of this setup, refer to \cite{krenn2019questions}.}